jespererik/server-module/README.md

-#server-module
-The server module hosts a backend server and a frontend server.
+The server module hosts a backend server and a frontend server running in two Docker containers.

+When first running the applicaton use the build script which will build and start both the containers.

+Alternatively build and run the images with the commands below (it's important the the mount path is the same every time the container is started!):

-From backend folder run:
+Navigate into backend folder and run:

 docker build -t backend .

-From frontend folder run:
+Navigate intofrontend folder and run:

 docker build -t frontend .

-From backend folder run and mount a shared volume for storage:
+From the backend folder run and mount a shared volume for storage:

 docker run -v $(pwd)/shared:/backend/shared --net=host -ti -d --restart unless-stopped backend:latest

-From frontend folder run:
+From the frontend folder run:

 docker run --net=host -ti -d --restart unless-stopped frontend:latest

-To check log run:
+To check log:

 tail -f backend/shareddatabase.log
 tailf -f backend/shared/server.log